TroyNech/TroyNech.github.io/index.md

 # Hello!

-I have just graduated from Wilfrid Laurier University with an Honours Bachelor of Science in Computer Science with Co-op Option and a Minor in History.
-I am currently looking for work as a software developer.
-Please check out some of my projects!
+This page lists my most interesting university projects.
+Please check out some of them!
+I have become a better programmer since university, but these projects show that I have been committed to writing well-structured and commented code for a long time.
+They also demonstrate that I am able to quickly pick up different languages.
 Click the links to see the project pages.

 ## [Contact Manager App](project-pages/contactor/contactor.md) (Ionic/Angular/Google Cloud Platform)